-Mental health problems will affect 1 in 4 of us each year, and yet very little is known about the underlying causes.
-A better understanding of the brain changes that occur, the influence of our genes, and possible environmental triggers will help to improve the lives of those who are suffering, and perhaps even introduce preventative measures for those who are most at risk.
+Mental health problems will affect 1 in 4 of us every year, and yet little is known about underlying causes.
+A better understanding of the brain changes that occur, the influence of our genes and environmental triggers could help to improve the lives of sufferers, and perhaps even introduce preventative measures for those who are most at risk.

 Learn more about Autism.